 Method #2: How To Record Acoustic Guitar Using Spaced Pair

-You can also space a pair of microphones, which might make the stereo effect a bit better.
-Use the 3:1 rule, which basically means that your microphones should be at least 3 times the distance from each other as they are from the sound source.
+To record an acoustic guitar with a matched pair, recording engineers usually use the 3:1rule.
+This is a simple rule that basically means that your microphones should be at least 3 times the distance from each other as they are from the sound source.
 You’ll want the microphones about a foot to a foot and a half (depending on the mic) away from the guitar.
 With one pointed at the 12th fret and the other microphone pointing right below the pegs of the acoustic.
 Pan each microphone 30 to 45 percent in either direction.

 Method #3: Using a Large Diaphragm Condenser